ddella/Debian11-K8s/Debian11-Docker-K8s.md

 >**Note**: Kubernetes releases before v1.24 included a direct integration with Docker Engine, using a component named `dockershim`.
 That special direct integration is no longer part of Kubernetes.

-These instructions show how to install `cri-dockerd` adapter to integrate Docker Engine with Kubernetes.
+These instructions show how to install `cri-dockerd` adapter to integrate Docker runtime engine with Kubernetes.

 1. Let's get the latest release version of `cri-docker`: